Valuation Semirings

 \begin{enumerate}

-\item[(\ref{semifieldoffractions}.a)] It is a celebrated result in commutative semigroup theory that any cancellative monoid $M$ can be embedded into an Abelian group $\gp(M)$, known as the group of the differences of $M$, in this sense that there is a monoid monomorphism $\iota : M \rightarrow \gp(M)$ defined by $\iota(m)=[(m,0)]_{\sim}$ such that any element $g\in \gp(M)$ can be written in the form of $g=\iota(x) - \iota(y)$ for some $x,y\in M$ \cite[p.
+\item[(\ref{semifieldoffractions}.a)] From commutative semigroup theory, we know that any cancellative monoid $M$ can be embedded into an Abelian group $\gp(M)$, known as the group of the differences of $M$, in this sense that there is a monoid monomorphism $\iota : M \rightarrow \gp(M)$ defined by $\iota(m)=[(m,0)]_{\sim}$ such that any element $g\in \gp(M)$ can be written in the form of $g=\iota(x) - \iota(y)$ for some $x,y\in M$ \cite[p.
 50]{BG}.
 Now let $M$ be a cancellative tomonoid.
 For simplification, we denote every element of $\gp(M)$ by $(x-y)$, where $x,y\in M$.
-As a matter of fact, the total order on $M$ induces a total order on $\gp(M)$ as follows:
+The total order on $M$ induces a total order on $\gp(M)$ as follows: